Sebastix/nEcho/README.md

-# Echostr
+# nEcho

-Echostr is a webbased micro-application doing just one thing as good as possible.
+nEcho is a webbased micro-application doing just one thing as good as possible.
 It will echo (advertise) your relay preferences to your social graph on Nostr.
 It means that it's trying to tell the clients of your followers which relay they should read to get the events you're posting.

 [https://github.com/nostr-protocol/nips/blob/master/65.md](https://github.com/nostr-protocol/nips/blob/master/65.md)